d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > Commit example commands:

 > Once you have made changes and are ready for them to take effect, use the commit command to commit your changes.
-Here the commit command saves the **AdminName** property of **HpBios.** to the new value of **DeniseHarkins**, and includes the **biospassword=BIOSPASSWORD** for second level BIOS authentication.
+Here the commit command saves the **AdminName** property of **Bios.** to the new value of **DeniseHarkins**, and includes the **biospassword=BIOSPASSWORD** for second level BIOS authentication.
 The included reboot flag reboots the server.
 The commit command always logs out of the server.

 > ![Commit Example 1](images/examples/commit_ex1.png "Commit example 1")

 > Here the logout flag was used to demonstrate that the server can be logged out of after another command.
-Here, after the **EmbSata1Enabled** property of HpBios was set to a new value, then the server was logged out of because the logout flag was included.
+Here, after the **EmbSata1Enabled** property of Bios was set to a new value, then the server was logged out of because the logout flag was included.

 <aside class="notice">
 The commit flag isn't used here; therefore, changes are not committed upon logout.